 The Stockport Health and Care Record is an electronic record that brings together information from different parts of the NHS in Stockport.

-> If you wish to opt out of either the SCR or SHCR, please ask a member of the reception team for an opt out form so that we can update your records.
+If you wish to opt out of either the SCR or SHCR, please complete the opt out form linked below and return it to the practice.

-> National Data Opt Out
+National Data Opt Out

 As of May 2018, type 2 opt out codes were replaced with the national data opt out (For patients who don't want their confidential patient information to be used for research and planning).
 As a result, practices can no longer process these opt out requests for patients If you already have a type 2 opt out in place you should have received a letter from NHS Digital advising you of the changes.
 For further information, please click on the following link https://www.nhs.uk/your-nhs-data-matters/

 Patient Data and Research/Studies

 The Practice participates in medical studies which involves us running a search on our clinical system to identify patients who meet the criteria for inclusion.
 Where applicable, the practice then sends out an invitation to these patients using Docmail (an NHS approved mailing service) which allows patients to contact the study company should they wish to participate.
 Patient data is not shared by the practice with the research companies.
 Any patients who would like to be excluded from any research or studies, please let the Practice Manager know.

 National Diabetes Audit

 This GP practice is taking part in an important national project about people at risk of diabetes and diabetes care and treatment in the NHS.
 The project is called the National Diabetes Audit (NDA).